hybgah/blockchain_based_database/README.md

        # Genesis block
        self.new_block(previous_hash=1, proof=100)
  ```
  After the pow function returns the proof value adding a new block is possible.
 This function hashes the current value and the hash value of the last block.
 It repeats hashing the value with the proof with adding 1 to the proof, while the valid_proof function returns True.
-The valid_ture function returns True if the hash from the pow function starts with hence time zeros.
-It will be easier to understand if you see the code.
+The valid_ture function returns True, if the hash from the pow function starts with hence time zeros.
+It will be easier to understand with a code.
 ```Python
 def pow(self):
   proof = 0